 The Samsung 970 EVO Plus is indeed a refreshing upgrade to the 970 EVO.
 And the fact most of its capacities enjoy more affordable pricing doesn’t hurt, either.
 That’s not to mention you can expect its price to go even lower the longer it’s available on the market.

-There are quite a few cheaper alternatives on the market, such as the Crucial P1, but none can outdo the 970 EVO Plus when you consider its performance, endurance, and features.
+There are quite a few cheaper alternatives on the market, such as the Crucial P1, but none can outdo the 970 EVO Plus when considering its performance, endurance, and features.

 That said, even if you pay the full price to get it now, you will not be disappointed.
 And if you have a budget computer, the 970 EVO Plus will be the best upgrade that turns your machine into a total powerhouse.